mabiesen/TimerGame-GO/README.md

 2. Thoroughly note all functions and variables used in the project
   * Notes should include parameters, description, returns, necessary packages, necessary sister functions, etc.
 3. Thoroughly test all functions and variables used in project with Go's built in testing.

-The Timer Game records all game on/off time and presents to the user.
+4. Game Objective: The Timer Game records all game on/off time and presents to the user.

 Game Flow is as follows:
 * User is prompted to type 's' to start game.
 Game does not move forward until user types 's'